zuriel0001/alx-portfolio_project/README.md

 ## Prerequisites

-A modern browser which supports html and up to date.
+A modern browser which supports html and up to date

 ## Authors